Joeyjdl/b2t-reproduction/README.md

 # FACT

-To run the colab notebook you need to add in your own github api key to allow the notebook to download the rest of the github.
+To run the colab notebook, you need to add in your own github api key to allow the notebook to download the rest of the github.

 ### Open in Google Colab 🚀